-Support Vector Machines (SVM) is a classification model1 that maps observations as points in space so that the categories are divided by as wide a gap as possible.
-New observations can then be mapped into that same space for prediction.
+Support Vector Machines (SVM) is a classification model that maps observations as points in space so that the categories are divided by as wide a gap as possible.
+New observations can then be mapped into the space for prediction.
 The SVM algorithm finds the optimal separating hyperplane using a nonlinear mapping to a sufficiently high dimension.
 The hyperplane is defined by the observations that lie within a margin optimized by a cost hyperparameter.
 These observations are called the support vectors.

 SVM is an extension of the support vector classifier which in turn is a generalization of the simple and intuitive maximal margin classifier.
 The best way to understand the SVM is to start with the maximal margin classifier and work up.